6 wks

 - The five design principles that governed every decision for the life of the programme

-- Stakeholder alignment across 40+ brand CEOs and the executive steering group
+- Stakeholder alignment across 40+ brand CMOs and the executive steering group

 - The analytics audit that secured executive approval for the clean-sheet approach